redfolgersGA/code_gym/u1/resources/functional1.md

 ```

 Like `map` and `filter`, `reduce` is implemented in Javascript as a method of `Array`s.
 We can easily implement it ourselves, however.
-Notice how the implementation below implementation resembles the programs for summing the elements of an array, and finding the greatest element.
+Notice how the implementation below resembles the programs for summing the elements of an array, and finding the greatest element.

 ```javascript